Chaseos/SimpleVideoSpeedController/README.md

   - Fine-tuning buttons for incremental adjustments
   - Visual feedback toast when changing speeds

-## Installation

-1. Visit the Chrome Web Store (add store link when published)
-2. Click "Add to Chrome"
-3. Click "Add Extension" in the popup dialog

 ## Usage

 ### Using the Popup Interface

-1. Click the extension icon in your Chrome toolbar
+1. Click the extension icon in your browser's toolbar
 2. Choose a preset speed (0.5x - 3x) or enter a custom speed
 3. Use the + and - buttons for fine-tuning
 4. Your chosen speed will be saved for that specific website